lslezak/monkey_scripts/README.md

 - The bookmarklet must be started manually on the page
 - The scripts code cannot be updated automatically
-- You have to wrap the script into a simple function to make it work

 #### Installing a Bookmarklet